felipenmartins/Robotics-Simulation-Labs/Lab4/ReadMe.md

 ## Challenge: 1-D Kalman Filter
-Investigate how to add sensors to the robot and use another sensor (like a compass or gyroscope) to estimate the orientation of the robot.
-You can also implement a 1-D Kalman Filter to combine the values given by this extra sensor with the orientation calculated via odometry to get a better estimate of the robot orientation.
+Investigate how to use other sensors of robot (like a compass or gyroscope) to estimate its orientation.
+Implement a 1-D Kalman Filter to combine the values given by this extra sensor with the orientation calculated via odometry to get a better estimate of the robot orientation.

 No solution is provided for the challenge.
 In [this post](https://medium.com/analytics-vidhya/kalman-filters-a-step-by-step-implementation-guide-in-python-91e7e123b968) you find explanation about the 1-D Kalman Filter and how to implement it in Python.